Lorae Parry

-Lorae Ann Parry is a New Zealand playwright and actor.
+Lorae Ann Parry (born 1955) is an Australian-born New Zealand playwright and actress.

 Biography and education

 She was born in 1955 in Sydney, Australia and in 1970 moved to New Zealand.
 Parry has two qualifications, a Diploma in Acting from Toi Whakaari, the national New Zealand Drama School in 1976, and a Master in Scriptwriting from Victoria University of Wellington.